 The Society began to hold monthly meetings at the Church of the Resurrection on Mount Pleasant Road and flower and vegetable shows were continued.
 Garden competitions also took place in which members could enter their garden in different categories.
 The fledgling Society's motto was "Have a Garden This Year."

-When Valois was incorporated into the City of Pointe-Claire, the Valois Horticultural Society decided to follow suit and became the Pointe-Claire Horticultural Society.
+When Valois was incorporated into the City of Pointe-Claire, the Valois Horticultural Society decided to follow suit and became the Pointe-Claire Horticultural Society (PCHS).
 Around 1966/67, the Lakeshore Rose and Bloom Show was initiated.
-This annual event brought three West Island horticultural societies - Pointe-Claire, Beaconsfield and Dorval - together in lively competition until 2001.
-It is now held solely by Pointe-Claire.
+This annual event brought three West Island horticultural societies – Pointe-Claire, Beaconsfield and Dorval – together in lively competition until 2001.
+It was held solely by Pointe-Claire until 2019.